gxiaokun/scop/TimelineCronQ-R_repair_code/README.md

 4. apply final formatting, targeted relabeling, balancing, and resplitting;
 5. apply constrained LLM-based surface-form rewriting of questions.

-Steps 1–4 implement deterministic repair and dataset restructuring.
-Step 5 is a controlled language-polishing stage that rewrites surface forms while preserving the underlying QA semantics.
+Steps 1–4 repair and restructure the dataset deterministically.
+Step 5 only polishes question wording and preserves the underlying QA semantics.

 ---